 A dry skin causes itchiness because the loose dead cells will shift hence tickling the sensitive tattooed site.
 A moisturizing lotion can prevent this from happening.
+A moisturizing lotion such as Hustle Butter Deluxe can prevent this from happening.
 However, you should not overdo to because the area needs proper air circulation for faster healing.

 Excess lotion can be removed with a paper towel.
 Do not wipe it off but rather dab it gently.
 Get good recommendations on the best lotions to use from your artist.

 ii) Part, tap or slap the area gently